Mali

 Recommendations for Action

-• Mali should seek a new Article 5 deadline in order to return to compliance with the Anti-Personnel Mine Ban Convention (APMBC).
+• Mali should follow through on its plans and seek a new Article 5 deadline in order to return to compliance with the APMBC.

-• Mali should proceed with setting up the NMAA and a national structure to coordinate mine action operations.
+• Mali should proceed with establishing a national mine action authority (NMAA) and a national structure to coordinate mine action operations.

-• Mali should resume its IMSMA database and ensure systematic collection of data and reporting on explosive ordnance incidents and casualties, disaggregating AP mines of an improvised nature from other types of improvised explosive devices.
+• Mali should resume operation of its Information Management System for Mine Action (IMSMA) database and ensure systematic collection of data and reporting on explosive ordnance incidents and casualties, disaggregating anti- personnel (AP) mines of an improvised nature from other types of improvised explosive devices.
+An improvised anti-vehicle (AV) mine sensitive enough to be detonated by a person should be recorded as an improvised AP mine.

 • When circumstances allow, Mali should develop a civilian mine clearance capacity in addition to the military counter-IED operations.